AndreiE91/Unity_Projects/README.md

 Welcome to the GitHub repository for "Lacteea" and the Voxel Sandbox Game!
 This repository contains the source code and assets for both games, developed using Unity with C#.

 ### Lacteea
-"Lacteea" is a tower defemse styled mobile game where players are stranded in a mysterious galaxy filled with unique treasures, creatures, and challenges.
-Embark on an mission to defend the mothership from the enemy waves until it is done repairing and can safely leave.
+"Lacteea" is a tower defense styled mobile game where players are stranded in a mysterious galaxy filled with unique treasures, creatures, and challenges.
+Embark on a mission to defend the mothership from the enemy waves until it is done repairing and can safely leave.

 ### Voxel Sandbox Game
 The Voxel Sandbox Game is a creative playground where players can unleash their imagination and build anything they desire with voxel-based building mechanics.
 Create landscapes, structures, and immersive worlds in this open-ended sandbox experience.